yerf123/course-RH/book/duckietown-robotics-development/04_advanced/01_ros_devel/00_intro_ros.md

 run_motors(cmd)
 ```

-It is easy to see that when you start thinking about having even mode advanced modes of operation such as intersection navigation, Duckiebot detection, traffic sign detection, auto-charging, your program will end up being a massive stack of if-else statements.
-What if you could split your program into different independent building blocks, one which only gets images from cameras, one which only detects duckie pedestrians, one which controlls the motors and so on.
+It is easy to see that when you start thinking about having even more advanced modes of operation such as intersection navigation, Duckiebot detection, traffic sign detection, and auto-charging, your program will end up being a massive stack of if-else statements.
+What if you could split your program into different independent building blocks, one which only gets images from cameras, one which only detects duckie pedestrians, one which controlls the motors, and so on.
 Would that help you with organizing your code in a better way?
 How would those blocks communicate with each other?
 Moreover, how do you switch from autonomous mode to manual mode while your Duckiebot is still running?

 What happens when you try to do this for advanced robots with a lot of sensors and a large number of possible behaviors?